Last Updated on September 25, 2020

 Endless effects can be created by adding different colors to each of the 5 stackable layers.
 Lulo Clean is all-caps and includes regular and bold weights and extensive language support.

-3D by Turtle Arts
+2. 3D by Turtle Arts

 3D is a hand-doodled font with irrational perspective and skewed characters.
 The detail in each of this alphabet’s letters makes it look especially cool when printed or stamped BIG.
 This unique alphabet makes excellent titles for journal and album pages, or can be used for all paper arts projects.

-AZ Postcard 3D by Artist of Design
+3. AZ Postcard 3D

 AZ Postcard was inspired from a need to develop a sans serif 3D typeface with a vintage hand drawn feel to it.
 This font was designed for use as a fun bold headline or sub headline.

-Dolce Caffe 3D by Resistenza
+4. Dolce Caffe 3D

 Dolce Caffe was a handwritten font designed in the 2011 inspired in some berliner menu.
 Now it has been updated to a 3D, 3D Rough and a Shadow version.
 They are very legible and high in style and carefully constructed all-uppercase letters.

-Core Circus by S-Core
+5. Core Circus

 Core Circus is a layered type family consisting of seven 3D effect layers, eight 2D effect layers and one shadow effect layer.
 Uppercase and lowercase letters are separated by such features that counters are opened or closed.

-Festivo Letters by Ahmet Altun
+6. Festivo Letters

 Festivo Font Family is a handmade layered font which includes several textures, shadows.
 Different font types can be created using various combinations of Festivo Fonts and colors.

-Core Escher by S-Core
+7. Core Escher

 The letterforms in this type family are structurally twisted and complicated but it looks simple because of its simple strokes.
 And for easy color variations, it split into two fonts, Core Escher A Left and Right.